Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/select-drive-configurations.typ

 #double-decision-matrix(
   criteria: (
     ("Speed", 5),
-    ("Acceleration",5),
+    ("Acceleration", 5),
-    ("Turning", 4),
+    ("Turning", 5),
     ("Force", 4),
-    ("Compactness", 3),
+    ("Compactness", 5),
-    ("Omni-Directionality", 2),
+    ("Omni-Directionality", 3),
     ("Ease of Programming", 2),
-    ("Ease of Driving", 2),
+    ("Ease of Driving", 3),
   ),
   choices: (
     ("Tank Drive", 3, 4, 3, 4, 4, 2, 4, 4),
     ("H-Drive", 3, 3, 3, 3, 2, 3, 3, 3),
     ("Holonomic", 4, 2, 4, 2, 2, 4, 2, 3),
   ),
+  body: colbreak()
 )

 #admonition(type: "select", title: "Final Selection")[
   A tank drive configuration meets the most of the criteria we identified for the what we need in a drive configuration.
-The flexibility it offers will be useful later in the season when we have to rebuild subsystems.
+In addition, we are the most familiar with tank drive, and it allows us to get the most speed and acceleration without sacrificing torque.
+The flexibility it offers will be useful later in the season when we likely have to rebuild subsystems.
 ]